Record Label: Capitol Nashville

 Garth Brooks isn't your traditional and typical country singer.

-Kiss when he was younger, it's obvious through his double live album that he tries to emulate what Kiss did on their own live albums and shows.
+With music roots that go back to his love for Kiss when he was younger, it's obvious through his double live album that he tries to emulate what Kiss did on their own live albums and shows.
 And you know what?
 Garth succeeds.

 Nothing about this double live album is dull.
 Garth shows through his music what a true performer he is, and you only need to listen to this album to understand why everyone raves about his showmanship.
-With classics that range from
+With classics that range from 'Friends in Low Places' to newer songs such as 'The American Honky Tonk Bar Association' Garth brings a little rock to his country, and a little country to his rock, and he does it exceptionally well.

 Garth brings his own style to country.
 In each song he performs he speaks volumes with emotion.
-Songs like
+Songs like 'We Shall Be Free' touch the soul completely.

-Aerosmith's 'The Fever' has one tapping their foot along to the beat of the music.
+Other songs such as 'The American Honky Tonk-Bar Association'and his exceptional cover of Aerosmith's 'The Fever' has one tapping their foot along to the beat of the music.

 Whether he is being cocky and confident, or humble and tearful, through and through he brings emotion to the music.
 This is heard not only through his voice, and the lyrics but through the crowd, and the atmosphere.

-'The Thunder Rolls' and 'Friends In Low Places' are two songs, in which the extra verses can only be heard in concert and the response to those extra verses is enough to hear it.
+Songs such as 'The Thunder Rolls' and 'Friends In Low Places' are two songs, in which the extra verses can only be heard in concert and the response to those extra verses is enough to hear it.
 Garth's connection with his fans is obvious, and what is even more obvious is his own enjoyment at seeing how much his fans love his shows.

-Trisha Yearwood singing a duet with Garth, as she does on 'Wild As The Wind'.
+And it wouldn't be right without Trisha Yearwood singing a duet with Garth, as she does on 'Wild As The Wind'.

 This Cd is a must to all Garth fans.
 And for those who aren't Garth fans this is the album that will either make you one, or not.